 4.2 Suggestions for future work

 This study focuses on atmospheric precursors of severe weather events with low-predictive skill at 1200 UTC and 1800 UTC of the event day.
 Additional work may control for the time of convective initiation and further categorize events by diurnal cycle.
 While Hurlbut and Cohen (2014) found the first severe report of severe events typically occurs between 1800 and 2000 UTC, controlling for the diurnal cycle of convection may reduce the variability of the composites.
 Cluster analysis using empirical orthogonal function techniques performed on CFSR data to group cases by trough location may further reduce variability of the results as shortwave troughs are smoothed substantially within the composites in section 3.3.
-Considering the environment 24–48 hours prior to convective initiation may expand the applicability of this approach to assess synoptic differences between poorly-predicted and well-predicted events in the days leading up to severe weather in the Northeast
+Considering the environment 24–48 hours prior to convective initiation may expand the applicability of this approach to assess synoptic differences between poorly predicted and well-predicted events in the days leading up to severe weather in the Northeast

-It was discovered the CFSR has limited capabilities simulating the thermodynamic environment of convectively active days relative to observed soundings and RUC/RAP model data.
-This is likely due to assumptions inherent in the convective and microphysical parameterizations within the model as well as coarse model resolution.
+Through the course of this study, the author discovered the CFSR has limited capabilities simulating the thermodynamic environment of convectively active days relative to observed soundings and RUC/RAP model data.
+This is likely due to assumptions inherent in the boundary layer parameterization within the model as well as coarse model resolution.
 The 0.5° horizontal resolution struggles to resolve the complex terrain that characterizes the Northeast region.
 Composite analysis using reanalysis data with higher horizontal resolution may reveal connections to terrain features that the current study can only confirm through case study analysis.
-Additionally, higher resolution reanalysis data may resolve the mesoscale environment with more fidelity and decrease the vast variability of the the the thermodynamic parameters within the CFSR.
+Additionally, higher resolution reanalysis data may resolve the mesoscale environment with more fidelity and more accurately simulate boundary layer processes, leading to better correlations between the observed thermodynamic parameters and those in the model analyses.

 Lastly, Hurlbut and Cohen (2014) did not find shear to be a significant discriminator of the severity of severe weather events in the Northeast.
 The findings of this study show high-impact severe weather events occur frequently under low-shear conditions.
 While DCAPE offers some theoretical understanding for downdraft strength and subsequent wind speeds at the surface, the parameter requires significant violations of parcel theory (i.e. diabatic cooling of the parcel through evaporation of rain falling into it) and does not account for the enhanced evaporational effects of a dry boundary layer below the cloud base.
 Investigation of the convective mechanisms involved in generating severe winds at the surface in the absence of strong vertical wind shear will contribute to a better understanding of the true severe wind threat within low-shear environments.